Acid Reflux and Gut Dysbiosis: Why Treating the Root Cause May Be the Missing Piece

 Proton pump inhibitors (PPIs) are among the most widely prescribed medications in the world.
 They work by blocking the enzyme responsible for acid production, significantly reducing the acidity of the stomach.
 For many people, they provide real and meaningful relief, especially in the short term.

 Yet for a significant portion of those who take them, the relief is incomplete.
-A study published in the Journal of Gastroenterology and Hepatology found that 60.6% of patients referred for antireflux surgery had underlying intestinal dysbiosis, raising important questions about whether acid suppression alone is ever enough for this group.
+A retrospective study published in Surgical Endoscopy found that 60.6% of patients referred for antireflux surgery had underlying intestinal dysbiosis, raising important questions about whether acid suppression alone adequately addresses all drivers of reflux symptoms for this group.
+It is worth noting that this was a specialist clinic population and may not be representative of all people with reflux.

 What Is Gut Dysbiosis and Why Does It Matter for Reflux?